Youth-49/test_template/docs/source/index.rst

 :github_url: xxx

-OpenGSL Documentation
+OpenFGL Documentation
 ===================================

 **OpenFGL** is a benchmark for Federated Graph Learning.
-It provides a fair and comprehensive platform to evaluate existing FGL works and facilitate future FGL researches.
+It provides a fair and comprehensive platform to evaluate existing FGL works and facilitate future FGL research.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.